Janalytics94/anomaly-detection-software/README.md

 ## Data

 We used the Leipzig Intrusion Detection Data Set - Version 2021 (LID-DS).
 It consists of different scenarios.
 Each scenario represents a real vulnerability.
-The focous in our research was on the resource statistics like cpu usage and memory consumption.
+The focous in our research was on the following scenarios and the designated resource statistics cpu usage and memory consumption gathered in the .res files.

+* CVE-2012-2122
+* CVE-2014-0160
+* CVE-2017-7529
+* CVE-2017-12635_6
+* CVE-2018-3760
+* CVE-2019-5418
+* CVE-2020-9484
+* CVE-2020-13942
+* CVE-2020-23839
+* CWE-89-SQL-injection

 For more information please refer to data/raw/LID-DS-2021-Readme.md

 ## Project Structure